ibm-cloud-docs/satellite/responsibilities.md

 | {{site.data.keyword.satelliteshort}} Connector | - Provide an interface to initiate operational activities, such as to create and delete connectors. \n - Automatically forward connector events to your {{site.data.keyword.cloud_notm}} Activity Tracker instance. | Use the provided tools to create a connector. |
 | {{site.data.keyword.satelliteshort}} Connector Agent Image | - Test and publish updates to the {{site.data.keyword.satelliteshort}} Connector Agent Image in the {{site.data.keyword.cloud_notm}} Container Registry. \n - Monitor and update the software inside the container image for CVE. | You are responsible for updating the {{site.data.keyword.satelliteshort}} Connector Agent Image to new versions published to the {{site.data.keyword.cloud_notm}} Container Registry. |
 | {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service | - Test and publish updates to the {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service as `.zip` file in the {{site.data.keyword.cloud_notm}}. \n - Monitor and update the software inside the `.zip` file. | You are responsible for updating the {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service to new versions published to the {{site.data.keyword.cloud_notm}}, retrieved by using the CLI.
 For more information, see [Running the agent on Windows](/docs/satellite?topic=satellite-run-agent-locally&interface=cli#windows-agent-download). |
-{: caption="Table 2.
-Responsibilities for incident and operations" caption-side="bottom"}
+{: caption="Responsibilities for incident and operations" caption-side="bottom"}

 ### Change management
 {: #change-management}